Horne Foundation

 - Written applications for students: Individual students should submit written applications rather than verbal or informal requests.

-For organizations seeking grants for educational building projects or local initiatives, building relationships with the trustees would be necessary, as there is no public application process.
+For organisations seeking grants for educational building projects or local initiatives, building relationships with the trustees would be necessary, as there is no public application process.

 Key Takeaways for Grant Writers

-- There is no public application process for organizational grants to educational projects - these appear to be awarded at trustee discretion
+- There is no public application process for organisational grants to educational projects - these appear to be awarded at trustee discretion

-- Student bursaries have a defined application route through schools and local councils, with applications considered twice yearly
+- Student bursaries have a defined application route through schools and local councils

-- Despite modest annual income (£52,839), the foundation's annual expenditure (£180,601) suggests it is drawing on reserves or endowment to fulfill its charitable purposes
+- Despite modest annual income (£52,839), the foundation's annual expenditure (£180,601) suggests it is drawing on reserves or endowment to fulfil its charitable purposes

 - The foundation operates with a lean governance structure (three unpaid trustees, no employees) keeping administrative costs minimal